-This is different from everything that the gaming industry has ever experienced.
-But, for better or worse, this experience Ubisoft not yet ready to set free.
+This is different from anything the gaming industry has ever experienced.
+But, for better or worse, Ubisoft I’m not yet ready to release this experience “on the loose”.

 HashCraft is a prototype experiment that could be the future of cryptogaming.
 The game is the brainchild of a manager on blockchain initiatives in Ubisoft Nicholas Poard, Robert Fals, senior research and development programmer, and the rest of the Strategic Innovations Lab team, whose job is to anticipate where the industry is heading.

 Ubisoft wants their games to be future proof (works)